Gs-Linguashop/sino-phonographics/README.md

 Indeed, it is possible to throw away the semantic components of phono-semantic characters and leave only the phonographeme in modern Chinese writings.
 One can still understand the text!

-This project does exact that.
-Modify the input/output font paths in main.py and convert any font to get a phonographic font.
+This project does exact that by making a font to render digitized Chinese texts with phonographemes.
+Modify the input/output font paths in main.py and convert any font into a phonographic font.
 The converted font shows only the phonographemes of digitized characters.

 ## Why write Chinese in phonographemes?